Frequently Asked Questions

 No off campus visitors including friends, parents, etc. (except those registered with the Admissions office) are permitted at this time on campus and in residential spaces.
 Current Covenant off-campus students will be allowed to visit their friends in the residence hall public spaces described above.

 Are students permitted to travel off campus, go to church, etc.?

 We are asking students to limit off campus travel.* The more residents who travel off campus, the greater the risk of being exposed to COVID-19 and introducing it to our campus community.
 Students should minimize exposure by observing on and off campus the behaviors outlined in The Covenant Commitment.
 Wisdom should always be exercised.
 It is better to get take-out and eat outside.
 Do not pack as many people as you can into a vehicle.
-Drive with the windows down.
+Drive with the windows down and wear a mask.
 Leave campus for a hike with friends, but large gatherings in close quarters should be avoided.
 There is a reason the virus is spreading in bars and fraternity houses.
 If students become aware of exposure to someone with COVID-19 while off campus, they should contact Health Services to inform them and receive guidance.